 What’s on offer?

-- Increase your subject knowledge
+- Increasing your subject knowledge

-- Build employability skills
+- Building your employability skills

-- Earn money to support yourself through your studies
+- Earning money to support yourself

 Alternative types of work experience